tno-ssi-lab/standardisation-overview/README.md

 </div>
 <div style="width:250px; height:auto; float:left; display:inline">Compatible with:</div>
 <div>
+    <a href="#didcomm">DIDComm</a>,
     <a href="#issue-credential-protocol">issue credential protocol</a>,
     <a href="#presentation-exchange">presentation exchange</a>
 </div>
 <br></br>

+This standard formalizes the protocol for presentation exchange by specifying the following three messages in the protocol:
+- Prover $\rightarrow$ verifier: propose what the presentation would look like.
+- Verifier $\rightarrow$ prover: request a presentation.
+- Prover $\rightarrow$ verifier: provide the presentation.

 ##### OID4VP
 <div style="width:250px; height:auto; float:left; display:inline">Standardisation body:</div>